 Lynne Sachs

 Lynne Sachs is a Memphis-born, Brooklyn-based filmmaker.
 Her work explores the intricate relationship between personal observations and broader historical experiences by weaving together text, collage, painting, politics and layered sound design.
-Sachs has made 35 films (including Tip of My Tongue, Your Day is My Night, Investigation of a Flame, and Which Way is East) which have screened at New York Film Festival, Sundance, Oberhausen, Viennale, BAMCinemaFest, Vancouver Film Festival, DocLisboa and many others nationally and internationally.
-She received a 2014 Guggenheim Fellowship in the Arts.
-In 2019, Tender Buttons Press published Lynne’s first collection of poetry Year by Year Poems.
-Film About a Father Who will have its world premiere as the opening night film at Slamdance on January 24 and 27 in Park City, Utah and have its New York City premiere at Documentary Fortnight: The Museum of Modern Art’s Festival on Non-Fiction Films on February 11 and 14, 2020.
-(Photo by Abby Lord.)
+Her latest film, Every Contact Leaves a Trace, will have its West Coast premiere on April 29 at the San Francisco International Film Festival, where she will receive the prestigious Persistence of Vision Award.
+Following this, Lynne will present Every Contact Leaves a Trace as part of Prismatic Ground at Anthology Film Archives on May 3. closing day of the festival).
+Sachs has made more than 50 films, both features and shorts (including Film About a Father Who, Tip of My Tongue, Your Day is My Night, Investigation of a Flame, and Which Way is East) which have screened at New York Film Festival, Sundance, Oberhausen, Viennale, BAMCinemaFest, Vancouver Film Festival, DocLisboa and many others nationally and internationally.
+She received a Guggenheim Fellowship in the Arts.
+In 2019, Tender Buttons Press published Lynne’s first collection of poetry, Year by Year Poems.
+(Photo by La Nación.)

 Talks